Sankalp2009/turbo-lamp/Eval/Project-user-form/README.md

  ✅ Check if the Role is being selected from FrontEnd Developer, BackEnd Developer, FullStack Developer option - 1 mark ✅ should render no users found text initially when there is no users data  - 1 mark ✅ should display details in a table - 2 marks
- ✅ should reset the fileds with intitial data once the details are submitted - 2 marks
+ ✅ should reset the fields with initial data once the details are submitted - 2 marks
 ```

 ## Description